libdither/libdither/research/stack/mathematical-core.md

 max_j B_j/ΣB  ≤  1/N + ē/(δM)
 ```

-**To enforce a target concentration bound `β`, set `δ ≥ ē / (M·(β − 1/N))`.** The demurrage rate is the knob that *enforces the epistemic layer's soundness condition*.
-This is the deepest cross-layer coupling in the stack, now an equation: monetary policy ⇄ truth-machine validity.
+**To enforce a target concentration bound `β`, set `δ ≥ ē / (M·(β − 1/N))`.** The demurrage rate is the knob that *enforces the epistemic layer's soundness condition*: monetary policy and truth-machine validity are one equation.
 (Caveat: this bounds steady-state stock, not instantaneous flow-through; a high-flow actor can still spend heavily in bursts — burst-spend caps on resolver budgets close that gap.)

 ### 4.3 Perfusion (new-user bootstrapping, quantified)